instancio/instancio/website/docs/articles/creating-object-templates-using-models.md

 ### Implementing schema validation tests

 The last test left to implement is to verify the schema.
-We want to ensure that if any required field is set to `null`, the service returns an empty `Optional` as expected.
+We want to ensure that if any required field is set to `null`, the service throws the `AvroRuntimeException`.
 Essentially, we only want to test one required `null` field at a time.
 In order to achieve this goal, we will again use our applicant `Model` as the starting point and then nullify a required field.
 We will repeat this process for each required field, as shown in the following method.